 If other planned reimbursement mechanisms do not materialize, reimbursement is made from existing agency resources and subject to the repayment terms in the written agreement.

-Other enabling mechanisms:
+Other enabling mechanisms

 • Project-Related Savings: If project completion results in immediate project-related savings that can materialize in the first year, agencies may reallocate funding to TMF reimbursement, assuming savings are sufficient to cover the amount due each year.
 Agencies must formulate the planned reimbursement into out-year budget submissions.